 While Christ could have healed all these people without touching them, He chose to heal them in this way.
 It was especially unthinkable at the time to get anywhere near a leper, no less to touch one!

-Day 12- A proud man wants all men to know his greatness and achievements and calculate how to get the greatest amount of people to know it.
+Day 12- A proud man wants all men to know his great achievements and calculate how to get the greatest amount of people to know it.
 But Jesus was not concerned with mass numbers and looking good in the polls.
 He had deep concerns for even ONE person that had gone astray or needed help.
 His mission was to seek and save those that were lost.
-He was not concerned about being with the "upwardly mobile".
+He was not concerned about being well known.

 Matthew 17:18 / Matthew 18:12-14 / Luke 15:3-10 / Luke 19:10